 - E-wallet services like Skrill / Moneybookers and Neteller aren’t offered

 BlueBet is among a number of new Australian brands that are trying to make inroads into an industry currently dominated by English and Irish-owned companies.
 The difference between BlueBet and the other new brands is the founder and CEO is Michael Sullivan – a well known name in the Australian online betting industry.
-The range of markets is growing all the time and BlueBet’s odds were better than average in our latest bookmaker margin survey.
+The range of markets is growing all the time.
 BlueBet would serve well as a beginner-friendly service for someone is new to betting.
-It also would serve well within a portfolio of bookmaker memberships for those who like to shop around for odds.

 Notes and Sources